 Miguel Xavier

-Miguel Xavier is a Staff Researcher at the Medical Devices Research Group at the International Iberian Nanotechnology Laboratory.
+Miguel Xavier is a Research Scientist at the Dieguez Research Group at the International Nanotechnology Laboratory.
 Miguel’s work revolves around the development and application of novel microfluidic device designs to tackle some of the greatest health challenges of today’s society.
 Miguel’s interests include microfluidics, single-cell studies, and organ-on-chip and one of his current research goals includes studying circulating tumour cells from breast cancer patients to unravel patterns of cellular aggressiveness driving the onset of metastasis.

 Selected Publications